wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 | ❌ Training Checkpoints | **Excluded** | Large checkpoint files |

 ## ⚖️ Disclaimer
-JeffreyWooFinance provides AI-driven insights for informational purposes only.
-It does not replace professional financial expert advice.
+**JeffreyWoo HSI Stock Predictor** provides AI‑generated insights and predictive analytics for informational and educational purposes only.
+It is not intended to serve as professional financial, investment or legal advice.
+Users should always consult qualified financial analysts and investment experts before making financial or business decisions.

 ## ⚙️ Run Locally